JuliaAstro/JuliaAstro.github.io/docs/src/community/governance.md

 # JuliaAstro Governance

+!!! note
+    This document is still a work in progress.

 The following contains the formal governance structure of the JuliaAstro project.
 This document clarifies how decisions are made with respect to community interactions, including the relationship between open source development and work that may be funded by for-profit and non-profit entities.

 ## Code of Conduct